Internet Matters

 Private and public settings in the game

-Games can be set to be public or private.
-The host of each game controls whether a game is public or private.
-If a game is private users will require a specific code to play the game.
-If a game is public, any user on the platform will be able to find the game under the “Public” section and join the game (provided it’s not full).
+If a game is private, users must have a specific code to join.
+If a game is public, any user on the platform can find and join the game under the “Public” section.

 To limit potential interaction with strangers, setting games to private and requiring users to have a code to play is a safer option.
-This will mean that if a child wants to play with their friends, they will have to send the code to friends through other platforms.
+This means that if a child wants to play with their friends, they will have to send the code to friends through other platforms.

 In-app purchases